-The conceptualization, organization, and administration of preventive cardiology involves different groups of health care professionals.
+The conceptualization, organization, and administration of preventive cardiology involves different groups of healthcare professionals.
 In the context of this curriculum, we focus on the competences of the cardiologist to administer of preventive cardiology in clinical practice.

-In addition to the clinical competencies acquired during general cardiology training,41 the subspecialty of preventive cardiology requires specific knowledge, skills and appropriate attitudes in primary prevention, risk factor assessment and management, population science, public health, secondary prevention, rehabilitation, sports cardiology, and exercise testing and training.
+In addition to the clinical competencies acquired during core cardiology training, the sub-specialty of preventive cardiology requires specific knowledge, skills and appropriate attitudes in primary prevention, risk factor assessment and management, population science, public health, secondary prevention, rehabilitation, sports cardiology, and exercise testing and training.

 The number of clinical competencies calls for assessment throughout sub-specialty training.
 Within the process of continuous professional development, this may encourage continuous learning which will continue after sub-specialist certification.
 To enable these goals, the core curriculum consists of EPAs (see below).
-To make knowledge accessible, each EPA contains a detailed map linking to contemporary guidelines and position papers and the ESC topic list, thereby enabling cross-linking with knowledge and training databases including textbooks, structured and case-based learning courses, congress programmes, and online materials.41
+To make knowledge accessible, each EPA contains a detailed map linking to contemporary guidelines and position papers and the ESC topic list, thereby enabling cross-linking with knowledge and training databases including textbooks, structured and case-based learning courses, congress programmes, and online materials.